 Like other centers sponsored by the National Institute of Environmental Health Sciences (NIEHS), the research we do at the UC Davis Environmental Health Sciences Center (EHSC) can be broken up into three key areas or "cores."
 Contact any one of the co-directors below for more information.

 - Providing researchers with training and mentoring.
-COEC helps scientists working on Pilot Projects or doing other research find new ways to incorporate community engagement in their work.
+With the Community Based Participatory Research Training program and one-on-one mentoring with faculty, the CEC helps scientists working on Pilot Projects or doing other research incorporate community engagement in their work.

-- Supporting the Community Environmental Health Science Academy.
-COEC trains community leaders in concepts and methods of environmental health science to support informed engagement, understanding, participation in EHSC research.
+- Running the Community Environmental Health Science Academy.
+CEC trains community leaders in concepts and methods of environmental health science to support participation in research.

-- Running the Environmental Health Sciences Writing Internship.
-COEC sponsors a writing internship in collaboration with the University Writing Program.
-EHSC writing interns host a blog where they publish articles and profiles of EHSC researchers, community leaders and environmental advocates who serve as community advisers for EHSC.
-Check out their blog.
+- Overseeing the Environmental Health Sciences Writing Internship.
+CEC sponsors a writing internship in collaboration with the University Writing Program.
+Writing interns produce a blog.